photoprism/photoprism-docs/docs/developer-guide/vision/face-recognition.md

 To [recognize faces](https://docs.photoprism.app/user-guide/organize/people/), PhotoPrism uses a multi-stage AI pipeline that detects faces, generates embeddings, and clusters similar faces so they can be easily organized by person.

 !!! tldr ""
-    With the upcoming release PhotoPrism will support **two interchangeable detection engines** that you can switch between depending on your hardware and accuracy requirements.
+    PhotoPrism supports **two interchangeable detection engines** that you can switch between depending on your hardware and accuracy requirements.
 The ONNX-based engine provides significantly improved detection of faces that are occluded, at angles, or in challenging lighting conditions.

 ## How It Works